DiatomStudio/Piccolo/Piccolo_Software/PiccoloLib/README.md

 3  - bottom, as if piccolo is drawing the correct way up.

 `boolean disableMotion`
-Disables servo motion, for debugging purposes
+Disables servo motion, for debugging purposes.

 ---
 ####Piccolo Inputs####